knobs-dev/indid-documentation/sdk/adminSdk.md

 ## sendDelegatedTransactions

-A method for sending a batch of delegated transactions.
+A method for sending a batch of delegated transactions, requires CUs.
 Returns a taskID inside ```ISendDelegatedTransactionsResponse```.

 ```ts